This post may contain affiliate links. Please read our disclosure policy.

 RELATED: 15 Easy Single Serving Dessert Recipes

-If you’ve tried this butterscotch pudding or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this small butterscotch pudding recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 Butterscotch Pudding For One